Will Smith Player Props: Dodgers vs. Pirates

 Will Smith At The Plate

-- Among the qualified hitters in baseball, he ranks 41st in batting average, eighth in on-base percentage, and 30th in slugging.
+- Among the qualified hitters, he ranks 47th in batting average, while his on-base percentage ranks eighth and he is 34th in slugging.

-- Smith has driven in a run in 27 games this year (43.5%), including 11 games with more than one RBI (17.7%).
-He has also driven in three or more of his team's runs in three contests.
+- Smith has driven home a run in 27 games this season (42.9%), including more than one RBI in 17.5% of his games and producing three or more of his team's runs on three occasions..

-- In 34 of 62 games this season, he has scored, and five of those games included multiple runs.
+- He has scored in 35 games this year (55.6%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.